• Skip to primary navigation

 • Cover the stretched dough with plastic wrap and place in the refrigerator for 25 minutes or overnight.
 The longer the dough rest, the better the flavor

-• While to dough is resting prepare all of your herbs, fruits and vegetables.
+• While to dough is resting prepare all your herbs, fruits, and vegetables.
 If you like, you can practice designs using a large cutting board then transfer them to the stretched dough before baking.

 • When ready to bake the focaccia remove the dough from the refrigerator and allow it to rest at room temperature for 30 minutes.